pwbriggs/music-assistant.github.io/docs/player-support/index.md

 # Player Providers

 For specific player provider information refer to the relevant section in this document.
 When a player provider is enabled then the devices which support that protocol will be automatically discovered by Music Assistant.
-The following table summarises player capabilities
+The following table summarises player capabilities.
+Note that DLNA and HA players can suffer from poor implementation of required standards.
+If these player types do not work well and the device supports other protocols then use the other protocol.

 ![Preview image](../assets/player-provider-summary.png){ width = 600 }